skalalab/flim_playground/README.md

 - 12/19/24: add the functionality for removing single cell outliers; add the filter & color_by day option (per Alexa's requests)
 - 12/20 - 12/21/24: working on the pipeline of roi summing and then dimension reduction.
 - 12/22/24: finished phasor calculation and plotting.
+- 12/23/24: added filters for phasor and the dimension reduction on roi sum data method; finished the feature comparison plot with statistical tests.